Measuring Acquisition and Growth in Inquiry and Curiosity (MAGIC)

 Main content start

-The MAGIC Project (Measuring Acquisition & Growth of Inquiry & Curiosity) is a new research initiative at the Stanford Center on Early Childhood.
-Professor Jelena Obradović and her team at the SPARK Lab aim to develop measures of young learners’ curiosity, creativity, initiative, problem-solving, and scientific inquiry.
+The MAGIC Project (Measuring Acquisition & Growth of Inquiry & Curiosity) is an ongoing research initiative that aims to design new performance-based assessment tasks of young learners’ curiosity, creative thinking, problem-solving, and scientific inquiry.
 Developing these skills in early childhood creates a foundation for lifelong learning, yet there is a lack of valid and scalable measures that can inform efforts to promote these skills in preschool and early elementary grades.
+We are working with educational partners to test and validate these assessments with children from diverse language, racial/ethnic, and socioeconomic backgrounds to ensure that tasks yield information that is equitable and relevant.

-We will create a national network of researchers to help us design new assessment tasks that can capture individual differences and change over time in these foundational learning skills.
-We will work with educational and community partners to test and validate these assessments with children from diverse language, racial/ethnic, and socioeconomic backgrounds to ensure that tasks yield information that is equitable and relevant.
-If you are interested in participating in this effort, please reach out to our project coordinator, Maya Provencal by email: mayapro@stanford.edu.
+We have created a national network of researchers to help us design new assessment tasks that can capture individual differences and change over time in these foundational learning skills.
+If you are interested in participating in this effort, please reach out to Ishani and Thea, the project coordinators, by email: iwakhlu@stanford.edu & twulff@stanford.edu.

 This research is funded by grants from the Bill and Melinda Gates Foundation and the Walton Family Foundation.